rust-lang/rust-wiki-backup/Interface-and-Implementation-Proposal.md

 Not sure about that syntax, but what it is saying is 'if `T` has an implementation of `hash`, then this is an implementation of `hash` for `[T]`'.
 When creating the vtable for `[T]`, the vtable for `T` must first be looked up (in local scope), and then stored in the vtable for `[T]` somehow, so that it can be fed to the `hash` method.

-## Alternate Syntax

-I personally don't think it's a good idea to conflate the `I<T>` syntax used by generics with interfaces/typeclasses as well.
-What we're essentially creating here, for an interface `I`, is both a hidden typeclass `I`, as well as an existential type `I`.
-In this reasoning, the x:I syntax for "x has an implementation of I" makes perfect sense.

-In addition, what if we want to define interfaces over parameterized types?
-These are extremely common and the syntax would become confusing with both meanings of `<_>` in use.

-With these considerations, perhaps a better and more logical syntax for the above would be...

-    iface F<T> : functor<T> {
-      fn map(f: block(T) -> S, thing:F<T>) -> F<S>;
-    }

-    impl [T] : functor<T> {
-      fn map(f: block(T) -> S, thing:F<T>) -> F<S>;

-      }
-    }

-The <T> on the interface itself is required.
-Multiple dispatch is achieved by simply separating the types on the left hand side of the `:` in the `iface`/`impl`.
-(Separating with commas is ambiguous with other grammar).
-For instance, we could implement static casts as follows:

-    iface T S : castable {
-      fn static_cast(T) -> S;
-    }

-    impl foo bar : castable {
-      fn static_cast(f: foo) -> bar {
-        // perform a conversion from foo to bar
-      }
-    }

-C++ uses the confusing syntax static_cast<dest_type>(x), inferring the src_type from x.
-This is immensely confusing because it suggests a generic type, which in turn suggests it should be generic over ALL destination types.
-However this is untrue, and you may not be able to convert to a certain destination type.

-In conclusion, I think the syntax we use for our interfaces should reflect their **existential** nature, and avoid conflation with **universal** (generic) syntax.

-- Dylan

 ## Self type

 Many interface specifications have to refer to the type of their `self` somehow.
 For example: